-The Lab community is a community of practice for people who share the Lab’s vision of a fair, democratic and responsible financial system – and who are committed to helping make it a reality.
-Its members are innovators, influencers and changemakers who commit to the Lab Community Guidelines and have signed up via this form.
+The Lab community is a community of practice for people who share the Lab’s vision of a democratic, sustainable, just and resilient financial system – and who are committed to helping make it a reality.
+Its members are innovators, influencers, intrapreneurs and changemakers who commit to the Lab Community Guidelines.

 The Lab offers community members a range of activities including:

-- Community clusters – peer-support groups on financial innovation topics
+- Community groups – peer-networks on financial systems change topics